OSGConnect/connectbook/FsurfRemote/Introduction.md

 ## Privacy and confidentiality
-In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by fsurf.
+In order to protect the privacy of your participants’ scans, we request that you submit only defaced and fully deidentified scans for processing by Fsurf.
 Images can be anonymized and deidentified before they are uploaded to OSG servers as described in the article on [anonymizing images](https://support.opensciencegrid.org/solution/articles/12000008493-anonymizing-images).

 ## Using Fsurf

-To use Fsurf, you need an account.
+You need an account to use Fsurf.
 Start by following the instructions outlined [here to obtain an account](https://support.opensciencegrid.org/support/solutions/articles/12000008487-request-a-fsurf-account-).

 Fsurf is easy to install and use from any computer.
 All it requires is a machine